 When an employer lets ALL of its employees go, is a worker who is under “light duty” restrictions out of luck?
 Because they were let go for “economic reasons,” rather than her disabling condition from a workplace accident, is there nothing they can do?
 These are important questions to ABRAMS LANDAU clients, many of whom are working part-time, with “light duty restrictions,” under written limitations and less than pre-injury wage rates.

 For example, where an injured claimant found a job at a bowling alley several months ago, she would properly be under an AWARD Order providing for Temporary PARTIAL Disability benefits, paying TWO THIRDS of the difference between her pre-injury wage rate and her current, light duty pay.
-If she was let go yesterday.
-One would initially think that she cannot get TTD because she got let go like everyone else, but research suggests otherwise.
+If she was let go yesterday, one would initially think that she cannot get TTD because she was let go like everyone else, but research suggests otherwise.
 See, e.g., Carr v.
 Atkinson/Clark/Shea, 63 Va.
 App.
 281, 756 S.E.2d 191 (2014).

 This furloughed employee still has a legal obligation to market her remaining physical abilities.
 The Virginia Workers Compensation law is VERY strict on this point.
 The Deputy Commissioners who hear comp cases expect to see weekly logs of the numerous jobs realistically and reasonably sought.
 Even if you have severe restrictions (i.e., “Sedentary work ONLY: no heavy lifting, no bending, stooping or repetitive hand usage, no reaching overhead, etc.”), you MUST show regular and consistent written evidence of marketing for light work that you can do.
 A partially disabled worker who has been released to “light duty work,” will be required to “show & tell” what they have done to look for work each and every week that they are seeking wage loss benefits.